M66B/FairEmail/docs/FAQ-zh-rCN.md

 Identities represent email addresses you are sending *from* via an email (SMTP) server.

 Some providers allow you to have multiple aliases.
-Some providers allow you to have multiple aliases.
 You can configure these by setting the email address field of an additional identity to the alias address and setting the user name field to your main email address.

 Note that you can copy an identity by long pressing it.